aaronpk/Quill/README.md

 Quill
 =====
-[Micropub](http://micropub.net/draft/) client written in PHP.
+[Micropub](https://micropub.net/draft/) client written in PHP.

-Work in progress.
-Do not use!
+A hosted version is available to try at:

 https://quill.p3k.io/